Best la mian in Singapore

 Address: 21 Neil Road, Singapore 088814

 Opening hours: Daily 11:30am to 3pm, 5:30pm to 9:30pm

 Tel: 6221 3060

-If noodles are more important to you than liao (ingredients), Check out Shanghai Renjia for al dente noodles that have a firm bite.
-Their Pork Chop Noodles ($6) feature shallot-infused oil and braised meat gravy that carries a scrumptious nuttiness.
-The flavours were an intense combination of sweet and savoury, and was extremely appetising.
-The only downfall is that the braised meat was slightly tough.
+Check out Shanghai Renjia for al dente noodles that have a firm bite.
+Their Dry Homemade Noodles ($6) feature shallot-infused oil and a rich braised meat gravy.
+The flavours were an intense combination of sweet and savoury and were extremely appetising.
+The only downfall is that the braised meat was slightly tough on our visit.

 Address: 151 Ang Mo Kio Avenue 5, #01-3046, Singapore 560151